pingcap/docs/tiup/tiup-command-update.md

 ### --nightly

 - Updates the specified components to the nightly version.
-The command using this option is equivalent to the `tiup update <component>:nightly` command.
+The `tiup update` command with this option is equivalent to the `tiup update <component>:nightly` command.
 - Data type: `BOOLEAN`
 - Default: `false`